GDMontsho/GDMontsho/README.md

 ---

-> *"Striving for clean code, continuous learning, and impactful solutions."*
+> *"Striving for clean code, continuous learning, and being inspired by other like-minded people who are passionate about programming as a craft."*

 <!---
 GDMontsho/GDMontsho is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.